h4cc/awesome-elixir/README.md

 *Libraries and implementations of algorithms and data structures.*

 * [array](https://github.com/takscape/elixir-array) - An Elixir wrapper library for Erlang's array.
+* [blocking_queue](https://github.com/joekain/BlockingQueue) - BlockingQueue is a simple queue implemented as a GenServer.
+It has a fixed maximum length established when it is created.
 * [bloomex](https://github.com/gmcabrita/bloomex) - A pure Elixir implementation of Scalable Bloom Filters.
 * [count_buffer](https://github.com/camshaft/count_buffer) - Buffer a large set of counters and flush periodically.
 * [cuckoo](https://github.com/gmcabrita/cuckoo) - A pure Elixir implementation of [Cuckoo Filters](https://www.cs.cmu.edu/%7Edga/papers/cuckoo-conext2014.pdf).